 The web server for the remote lab gateway is implemented with an embedded system using the Raspberry Pi pico computer with an ARM1176JZF-S processor.
 The embedded system has 256 MB of RAM, 4GB of external memory, available various I/O ports and an Ethernet port 10/100.
 The embedded system using the Raspbian embedded Linux operating system.
 Raspbian is an operating system based on Debian Wheezy [12].
 The web server remote lab gateway contains several software applications such as Apache web server, a MySQL database server and a remote lab user management application based on PHP.
-The user management application functions to handle user requests that will access the remote lab and manage all remote lab resource.
+The user management application functions to handle user requests that will access the remote lab and manage all remote lab resources.

 The experiment module is an evaluation board AT89SXX microcontroller and is equipped with some I/O modules such as an LED display, a LCD display, keypad and motor stepper.
-Users can intended the transfer of the target board, observing the change of the virtual I/O.
+Users can interact with remote experiment modules such as uploading binary files to the target board, observing the changes via a web cam and interacting with the target board through a virtual I/O.